nitzpo/BLEClicker/README.md

 Because of the fragility of the code and for convenience, I've set up this Git repository.
 Versioning actually helped me when I made changes that caused the device to stop advertising.

 ## Problems and how I've overcame them
 As previously noted, I had ALOT of problems throughout the project.
-I will try to list some of the major ones for reference.
+I will try to list some of the major ones here for reference.

 ### Testing
 Before addressing the bugs related to testing and how I solved them, first lets describe the situation.